zanerock/specify-string/README.md

 import { validateString } from 'specify-string'

 const emailSpec = {
-  'match-re': /@acme.com/, // a core validator
+  'match-re': /@acme.com/, // a core validation
   isEmail: undefined // validation from the validator package }